arusahni/timecube.js/README.md

-Timecube.js
+timecube.js
 ===========

-A javascript library that turns an ordinary website into a 4 corner simultaneous 4 day page.
+A JavaScript library that turns an ordinary website into a 4 corner simultaneous 4 day page.

 Demo